Skip to main content

 1. Position the cameras as close to the the volume as possible (to ensure the actors consume as many pixels as possible), but try not to exceed a 45 degree angle of the cameras.
 If they're any steeper, they will have a birds-eye view, which increases the amount of occlusion, for example the shoulders will occlude the waist.
 Cameras should usually be no higher than 3m.

-2. Mount cameras in locations so that they are stable and evenly spaced above the stage, facing into the capture volume.
+2. Mount cameras in locations so that they are stable and evenly spaced above the volume, facing into the capture volume.
 An ideal setup would have cameras on all sides of the volume, however if this is not possible, provide the greatest variety of camera perspectives that the infrastructure allows.

 4. Connect cameras to the switch using CAT6a cables.
 Ensure the cables are secured such that there is no tension on the cameras.
 Any movement of the cameras will require a new calibration, so it's best to make sure they won't move over time or if a cable is pulled.